YinyuDream/AISI-McDonalds-Emotional-Companion-Robot/README.md

 ### Hardware Connection

 1. **ESP32 Module**:
    *   Connect INMP441, MAX98357A, OLED, NeoPixel LED, and buttons according to the pin definitions in `Voice Interaction/src/main.cpp`.
    *   Ensure I2S pins are correctly connected.

 2. **Arduino Module**:

+   * Prepare the 3D-printed skull structure.
+   * Install SG90 servos into the designated positions on the 3D-printed skull.

    *   Connect the SDA, SCL pins of both PCA9685 boards to the Arduino's I2C pins (usually A4, A5).
    *   Set different I2C addresses for the PCA9685 boards (0x40, 0x41).
    *   Connect SG90 servos to the channels of the PCA9685 boards.
    *   Provide a stable external power supply for the servos and PCA9685 boards.
    *   Connect Arduino to the PC running the server via USB.

 3. **Power Supply**: Ensure all modules have a stable and sufficient power supply, especially the servo section.

 ### ESP32 (Voice Interaction Module)